Are you an innovator with a solution to tackle climate change?

-At its core, The Greenhouse is a 12-month innovation programme for climate positive technology startups that offers early-stage ("pre-seed") entrepreneurs access to business coaching with experienced professionals, a range of masterclasses, free workspace at our new headquarters in central London (to be announced in December), and up to £40,000 in equity-free grant funding.
+At its core, The Greenhouse is a 12-month innovation programme for climate positive startups that offers early-stage ("pre-seed") entrepreneurs access to business coaching with experienced professionals, a range of masterclasses, free workspace at our new headquarters in central London, and equity-free grant funding.

-- We have been running innovation activities for almost a decade.
+- We have been running innovation activities for over a decade.
 The Grantham Institute – Climate Change and the Environment was a founding partner of Climate-KIC, which resulted in the development of the Climate-KIC Accelerator, Climate Launchpad, The Journey, and many others.

 - The Greenhouse represents an exciting new journey, but with the same spirit, expertise, and motivation as before.
-We have taken this opportunity to improve and strengthen various aspects of the programme, and look forward to achieving even more success alongside our start-ups in the coming decade!
+We have taken this opportunity to improve and strengthen various aspects of the programme, and look forward to achieving even more success alongside our startups in the coming decade!

-[Image: The team behind Ooho!, Skipping Rocks Lab]
+[Image: The team behind Honeycomb Network]

 What are we looking for?